Grant on emotion-motion interactions for the study of Parkinson’s awarded

 The LEAP Neuro lab meets in person!

-Following our university reopening and Covid-19 vaccines being more widely available, the core members of the LEAP Neuro Lab (Dr. Lapate, Dr. Jingyi Wang (postdoc), Mengsi Li (2nd year grad student) and Joanne Stasiak (first year grad student) met in person for the very first time!
+Following our university reopening and Covid-19 vaccines being more widely available, the core members of the LEAP Neuro Lab (Dr. Lapate, Dr. Jingyi Wang (postdoc), Mengsi Li (2nd year graduate student) and Joanne Stasiak (1st year graduate student) met in person for the very first time!
 We can’t wait to get started.

 Lapate awarded Academic Senate grant

 Dr. Lapate was awarded an Academic Senate grant for 2021-2022, titled “Time and emotion integration in the human brain” which will support a new project in the lab on retrospective emotion and temporal memory led by first year graduate student Mengsi Li.
-Congratulations!
+Congratulations, team!

 Lapate named APS Rising Star